 - examine local security provision and civilian demand for weapons.

-The HSBA project receives financial support from the US Department of State.
-The project has received support in the past from the Global Peace and Security Fund at Foreign Affairs and International Trade Canada, the Ministry of Foreign Affairs of Denmark, the Netherlands Ministry of Foreign Affairs, the Norwegian Ministry of Foreign Affairs and the UK Government's Global Conflict Prevention Pool, as well as the Danish Demining Group, the National Endowment for Democracy, and the United States Institute of Peace.
+The HSBA project receives financial support from the US Department of State and the Norwegian Ministry of Foreign Affairs.
+The project has received support in the past from the Global Peace and Security Fund at Foreign Affairs and International Trade Canada, the Ministry of Foreign Affairs of Denmark, the Netherlands Ministry of Foreign Affairs, the UK Government's Global Conflict Prevention Pool, as well as the Danish Demining Group, the National Endowment for Democracy, and the United States Institute of Peace.
 The Small Arms Survey Survey receives additional support from Switzerland.

 In 2020, the HSBA project began the Mapping Actors and Alliances Project in South Sudan (MAAPSS).
 Find more about that here.